JayAllanBaker/HTCompliance/replit.md

 ## Overview

 BizGov is an internal compliance, billing, and contract lifecycle management application for Health Trixss LLC.
-The system provides a centralized hub for tracking compliance obligations, managing billable events, maintaining contract milestones, and storing audit evidence.
+The system provides a centralized hub for tracking compliance obligations, managing billable events, maintaining contract milestones, storing audit evidence, and syncing invoice data from QuickBooks Online.
 Built with a React frontend and Express backend, the application emphasizes audit readiness, automated alerting, and data portability through JSON export/restore capabilities.

 ## User Preferences